celo-org/docs/docs/community/release-process/attestation-service.md

 ### Source control

-Patch releases should be constructed by cherry-picking all included commits from `master` to the `release/attestation-service/x.y` branch.
-The first commit of this process should change the version number encoded in the source from `x.y.z-stable` to `x.y.z+1-unstable` and the final commit should change the version number to `x.y.z+1-stable`.
+Patch releases should be constructed by cherry-picking all included commits from `master` to the `release/attestation-service/x.y` branch, if necessary created from the `attestation-service-vX.Y.Z` tag of the most recent major or minor release.
+The first commit of this process should change the version number encoded in the source from `x.y.z` to `x.y.z+1-dev` and the final commit should change the version number to `x.y.z+1`.

-Major and minor releases should be constructed by pushing a commit to the `master` branch to change the encoded version number from `x.y.z-unstable` to `x.y.z`.
-A `release/attestation-service/x.y` branch should be created from this commit.
-The next commit must change the version number from `x.y.z-stable` to `x.y+1.0-unstable`, or `x+1.0.0-unstable` if the next planned release is a major release.
+Major and minor releases should be constructed by pushing a commit to the `master` branch to change the encoded version number from `x.y.z-dev` to `x.y.z`.
+A `attestation-service-vX.Y.Z` tag should be created at this commit which uniquely references one commit; release notes should be published alongside this.
+The next commit must change the version number from `x.y.z` to `x.y+1.0-dev`, or `x+1.0.0-dev` if the next planned release is a major release.

-Only one commit should ever have a "stable" tag at any given version number.
-When that commit is created, a tag should be added along with release notes.
-Once the tag is published it should not be reused for any further release or changes.

 ### Distribution

-Distribution of an image should occur along the following schedule:
+Distribution of an image follows this schedule:

 <table>
   <tr>